codio/knowledge/source/instructors/setupcourses/batch-groups-upload.rst

 Batch Groups Upload
 ===================

-You can upload/arrange student groups in bulk using a CSV file.
+You can upload/arrange student groups in bulk using a CSV file in assignments where :ref:`Pair Programming <group-work>` is enabled.

 To batch upload the groups, follow these steps: